jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 ![](images/5.%20System%20Objects%20Misc%20Issues.001.png)

 The smaller, contained circles are *references* to objects, even though the bigger circle seems to be the sole container of the objects themselves.
-An object does not really contain sub-objects.
+An object might not really contain sub-objects.
 An object contains pointers to its sub-objects.
 Even when the object seems the sole container of the other objects, the other objects are really only referenced.
 You do not see the actual object.
 You are only seeing references to it.

 Another symbol can start referring to the same object, making the object all of a sudden not part of a unique container anymore.